 Minoxidil is the most accessible hair growth treatment on the planet.
 No prescription required for topical, available at any pharmacy, and clinically proven to work.
-Here's everything you need to know.

 Originally a blood pressure medication, minoxidil's hair growth effects were discovered as a “side effect.”
 Now it's one of only two FDA-approved treatments for hair loss.